Introduction

 - Be specific about every finding.

-- Explain exactly which resources under which permissions are vulnerable to what.
+- Explain exactly which resources, under which permissions, are vulnerable and to what.

-- If you know something is true, explain how you know that it is true.
+- If you assert something is true, explain how you verified it.

-- eg. instead of saying "this server is old", say "the http response header indicates that the server is old"
+- e.g., instead of "this server is old," write "the HTTP response header indicates that the server is running an outdated version."

-- The evidence should make it not only easy to understand, but also hard to misunderstand.
+- The evidence should be easy to understand and difficult to misinterpret.

 -